 Why are brands embracing RCS messaging?

-In the banking industry, marketers usually adopt a multi-channel approach to target customers, which consists of a combination of email, phone calls, SMS, banking apps, etc. However, customers are busy and don’t want to stop and start tasks.
+In banking, marketers use multiple channels like email, calls, SMS, and banking apps to reach customers.
+However, customers are busy and don’t want to stop and start tasks.
 They want a seamless digital customer experience that lets them do what they have to quickly, without having to switch from one channel to the next.
 In addition, using a multi-channel approach doesn’t guarantee that customers will see or respond to requests.

 This is where RCS comes in.
 With a long-term goal to replace text messages, many have come to call the app a game-changer.